Breastfeeding works on a simple supply and demand principle.

 If mom is cramping over her whole body, days after birth, that could be the birth experience causing muscle fatigue, sometimes misunderstood as cramping, or as explained dehydration.

-30. Nursing tea
+30. Nursing Tea

 A nursing tea is a great way to combine several galactagogues in one cup rather than taking each supplement, herb or food on its own.